The Atlas Mountains offer diverse scenery and here is what you need to know before visiting the Anti-Atlas, High Atlas and Middle Atlas sub-ranges

 Following the murder of two tourists in December 2018, the authority now requires each group to be accompanied by a qualified local guide who has plenty of experience and knowledge regarding the High Atlas before attempting ascent.
 You must also book accommodation in advance and camping in unauthorised places is prohibited.

 Azzaden Valley, just south of Imlil, is often touted as the quieter alternative to Imlil.
 It is possible to walk from Imlil to Azzaden Valley (about six hours).
 You can also start the hike to the summit of Jbel Toubkal from here.

-Ourika Valley, 40km (25 miles) southeast of Marrakesh, is also popular with day-trippers from Marrakesh.
+Ourika Valley, 40km (25 miles) southeast of Marrakech, is also popular with day-trippers from Marrakech.
 This verdant corner of the High Atlas Mountains is best visited on Monday when the local souk (Tnine Ourika) takes place and the town comes alive.
 If you join a tour, you are likely to visit a women’s argan oil co-operative and have tea with a Barber family in Setti Fatma.

 From Ourika, if you travel north and then southeast for four hours, you will come to the UNESCO-listed Ksar of Aït Ben-Haddou.
 Lying in the Ounila Valley on the southern slopes of the High Atlas, Ait Ben-Haddou is a must-see destination for movie buffs as it was featured in The Mummy, Gladiator, Alexander and even Game of Thrones.
 The buildings, made of clay bricks, date back to the 1700s.

-Todgha Gorge, near the town of Tinghir (Tinerhir) some 390km (242 miles) east of Marrakesh, is breathtakingly beautiful and a magnet for photographers, hikers and rock climbers.
+Todgha Gorge, near the town of Tinghir (Tinerhir) some 390km (242 miles) east of Marrakech, is breathtakingly beautiful and a magnet for photographers, hikers and rock climbers.